 Justices, judges, educators, and students from around the state gathered at a summit convened by California Chief Justice Tani G. Cantil-Sakauye to talk about the progress they’ve made in the last four years in advocating for civic education in California and to discuss next steps.
 The summit, held Feb.
-14 in Sacramento, featured Chief Justice Cantil-Sakauye, U.S. Supreme Court Justice Anthony M. Kennedy, and State Superintendent of Education Tom Torlakson.
+14 in Sacramento, featured Chief Justice Cantil-Sakauye, U.S. Supreme Court Justice Anthony M. Kennedy, and State Superintendent of Public Instruction Tom Torlakson.

 Summit attendees also heard from Speaker Pro Tem Kevin Mullen, Secretary of State Alex Padilla, and Sacramento Mayor Darrell Steinberg, who commended the Chief Justice on her successes for revitalizing civic education, which include the:

 - Taskforce report: Revitalizing K-12 Civic Learning in CA: A Blueprint for Action